Do you want to upgrade your basic collard greens recipe for something more flavorful and utterly irresistible?

 Creamy Collard Greens with Bacon

 This one is a game-changer!
 No joke!
-This has got to be one of the absolute best collard greens recipes EVA’!
-And we apologize in advance because if you’re watching your waistline and your caloric intake then consider this your cheat day.
-This is one decadent and indulgent side dish that eats like an entrée.
+This has got to be one of the absolute best collard greens recipes EVA!

 Did I mention bacon?
-This recipe uses a cup of thick-cut bacon, but feel free to add as much or as little as you want.
+This recipe calls for a cup of thick-cut bacon, but feel free to add as much or as little as you like.

 Greens.
-I like using collard greens but feel free to use a combination of collards, turnip, or mustard greens.
+I like using collard greens, but feel free to use a combination of collards, turnips, or mustard greens.
 I have also used a pound of Tuscan kale and a pound of collard greens in previous variations of this dish.

 Thick-Cut Bacon.
-There’s nothing like thick-cut bacon and this recipe calls for a cup of crispy chopped bacon.
-Also, turkey bacon works also.
+There’s nothing like thick-cut bacon, and this recipe calls for a cup of it, chopped and crispy.
+Also, turkey bacon works.
 And if you don’t care for bacon, I have also used garlicky sautéed shrimp, scallops, chorizo, chopped Italian sausage, and pan-fried pancetta.
 Basically, you have options.

 Celery, Onions, and Garlic.
-Adding a mirepoix of classic basic ingredients like celery, onions, and garlic builds layers and layers of flavors.
+Adding a mirepoix of classic, basic ingredients like celery, onions, and garlic adds layers of flavor.

 Flour, Butter, and Olive Oil.
-All of these ingredients join forces to make the roux and you’ll be glad they did.
+All these ingredients join forces to make the roux, and you’ll be glad they did.
 Protip.
-After making the bacon reserve some of the bacon dripping to make the roux next level flavorful.
+After making the bacon, reserve some of the bacon drippings to make the roux next level flavorful.

-Hot Old Bay Seasoning, Smoked Paprika, Sea Salt and Freshly Cracked Black Peppercorns.
-The Hot Old Bay seasoning combined with the smoked paprika creates a savory smoky lightweight heat that’s barely a whisper, but you will enjoy how it elevates this side-dish much further than it’s humble origins.
-And of course, add sea salt and freshly cracked black peppercorns to taste.
+Hot Old Bay Seasoning, Smoked Paprika, Sea Salt, and Freshly Cracked Black Peppercorns.
+The Hot Old Bay seasoning, combined with the smoked paprika, creates a savory, smoky, light-to-moderate heat that’s barely a whisper, but you will enjoy how it elevates this side dish far beyond its humble origins.
+And, of course, add sea salt and freshly cracked black peppercorns to taste.

 Heavy Cream.
 Whole Milk.
-This recipe gets creamy by adding heavy cream and whole milk and this duo goes a long way to make this recipe one to remember.
-If you want to cut down on the dairy, just replace the heavy cream with unsweetened coconut milk and substitute the whole for almond milk.
+This recipe gets creamy with heavy cream and whole milk, and this duo goes a long way toward making it one to remember.
+If you want to cut down on dairy, replace the heavy cream with unsweetened coconut milk and substitute the whole milk for almond milk.

 Green Onion.
-I love adding fresh green onion to the finished dish; it adds freshness.
-The crisp green onion compliments the tinder greens and crispy thick-cut bacon.
+I love adding fresh green onions to the finished dish; it adds freshness.
+The crisp green onion complements the tender greens and crispy, thick-cut bacon.

 Creamy Collard Greens with Bacon